vipickering/mastr-cntrl/README.md

 ### Currently Supported

-- Webmention Replies/RSVP/Like/Bookmarking/Repost
+- Micropub Notes/Replies/RSVP/Like/Bookmarking/Repost created on [Quill](https://quill.p3k.io) and other 3rd party providers that support IndieAuth are supported.
 - PESOS 3rd party content posted on [Instagram](https://www.instagram.com) and [Swarm](https://www.swarmapp.com) are currently backfed to the blog via [https://ownyourgram.com](https://ownyourgram.com) and [https://ownyourswarm.p3k.io](https://ownyourswarm.p3k.io) respectively.
-- Micropub Notes created on [Quill](https://quill.p3k.io) and other 3rd party providers that support IndieAuth are supported.
 - Syndication Endpoint - Mastr Cntrl will supply a list of 3rd party social accounts to be syndicated.
 But will not currently action them (see above).
-- Collecting [Webmention](https://indieweb.org/webmention) via (webmention.io) then saved to local JSON file.
+- Collecting [Webmention](https://indieweb.org/webmention) via (webmention.io) then saved to individual JSON files.
 - Media endpoint.
 Images sent via Micropub are uploading and encoding to the Github API.

 ## License